-Uber, a multinational company built m.uber, a progressive web app to help its users on low-end devices and slow 2G networks to quickly book a ride.
+A multinational company built m.uber, a progressive web app to help its users on low-end devices and slow 2G networks to quickly book a ride.

-Another example is Nikkei, one of the well-known media businesses in Japan, who had problems with their Page loading time which ultimately led to bad user experience and affected their revenue numbers as well.
+One of the well-known media businesses in Japan, who had problems with their Page loading time which ultimately led to bad user experience and affected their revenue numbers as well.

 They put out a case-study showcasing how they were able to decrease their Page Load time using PWA’s.
 This ultimately led to an increase in revenue and build a consumer base.

-Pinterest, a famous social media company, re-built their mobile site in PWA which resulted in a 60% increase in their engagement rates.
+A famous social media company, re-built their mobile site in PWA which resulted in a 60% increase in their engagement rates.